Sat, Dec 21, 2024

 Dr. Shabana Parvez, MD, is the founder of Arlington Integrative Medical Center.
 She is board-certified by the American Board of Family Medicine, the American Board of Emergency Medicine, and the American Board of Lifestyle Medicine.
 A dedicated member of the Academy of Integrative and Holistic Medicine, Dr. Parvez is currently pursuing a Diploma in Naturopathic Medicine from the College of Medicine and the Healing Arts in Leicester, UK.
 She is also certified in contemporary cupping skills, Hijama therapy, and leech therapy.
 Multilingual, Dr. Parvez is fluent in Spanish, French, Urdu, Hindi, and Arabic, enabling her to connect with a diverse range of patients.
 Also add she is a foodie and loves to create recipes , cook and experiment with recipe hacks that make food healthier.

-Dr. Shabana Parvez, MDhttps://www.arlingtonintegrative.com/
+Dr. Shabana Parvez, MD FACEPhttps://www.arlingtonintegrative.com/

-Dr. Shabana Parvez, MD, is the founder of Arlington Integrative Medical Center.
-She is board-certified by the American Board of Family Medicine, the American Board of Emergency Medicine, and the American Board of Lifestyle Medicine.
-A dedicated member of the Academy of Integrative and Holistic Medicine, Dr. Parvez is currently pursuing a Diploma in Naturopathic Medicine from the College of Medicine and the Healing Arts in Leicester, UK.
-She is also certified in contemporary cupping skills, Hijama therapy, and leech therapy.
-Multilingual, Dr. Parvez is fluent in Spanish, French, Urdu, Hindi, and Arabic, enabling her to connect with a diverse range of patients.
-Also she is a foodie and loves to create recipes , cook and experiment with recipe hacks that make food healthier.
+Indian American Dr. Shabana Parvez, MD FACEP, is the founder of Arlington Integrative Medical Center and a distinguished leader in the field, holding board certifications in Family Medicine, Emergency Medicine, and Lifestyle Medicine.
+She is the U.S. Bureau Chief for The Desi Buzz, GCCStartup.News, and Startup Berita, where she contributes her insights on healthcare and innovation.
+As a committed member of the Academy of Integrative and Holistic Medicine, Dr. Parvez is also pursuing a Diploma in Naturopathic Medicine from the College of Medicine and Healing Arts in Leicester, UK.
+Certified in contemporary cupping skills, Hijama therapy, and leech therapy, she combines traditional healing techniques with modern medicine.
+Dr. Parvez is fluent in Spanish, French, Urdu, Hindi, and Arabic, enabling her to connect with patients from diverse backgrounds.
+A passionate foodie, she enjoys creating recipes, experimenting with recipe hacks, and finding ways to make meals healthier and more delicious.

 RELATED ARTICLES